 What to Expect at Mediation?

-I have found that I do not have to get all of the parties seeing eye-to-eye in order to resolve the case; I simply need to get the parties sufficiently close enough that they feel like they cannot afford to do anything else but settle the case.
+I have found that I do not have to get all of the parties seeing eye-to-eye in order to resolve the case; I simply need to get the parties sufficiently close that they feel like they cannot afford to do anything else but settle the case.

 – Jason F. Barnes,

-A Utah Court Rostered Mediator
+Utah Court-Rostered Mediator

 Rule 101 of the Utah Rules of Court-Annexed Alternative Dispute Resolution states in part that:

-(c) All parties shall be present, shall be prepared to discuss, and shall have the authority to fully settle, all relevant issues in the case.
+(c) All parties shall be present, shall be prepared to discuss, and shall have the authority to fully settle all relevant issues in the case.

 (g) The parties may terminate the proceedings at any time.

-As such, the parties must come to mediation, listen to the opening statements, be prepared to discuss the issues, and once they have done that they can voluntarily end the mediation.
+As such, the parties must come to mediation, listen to the opening statements, be prepared to discuss the issues, and once they have done that, they can voluntarily end the mediation.
 However, most people truly do want to resolve their case disputes and will enter into serious and detailed negotiations.